SaiEashwarKS/Generic_RedBlackTree/README.txt

     OR

-    compile the client.cpp and run the executable
+    compile client.cpp and run the executable

 - Windows and Mac:
-    compile the client.cpp and run the executable
+    compile client.cpp and run the executable

 ----------------------------